gardenjs/docs/src/routes/(documentation)/docs/why-gardenjs.md

 ## What's next?

 Gardenjs runs stable and is extremely fast, is suitable for projects of all sizes and is maintained in its current form.
 We have also already created a long list of additional tasks and features for upcoming versions.
-Whether we add all of them and create corresponding renderer plugins for other JS frameworks also has to do with how Gardenjs is received by you out there and whether we will get support if necessary.
+Whether we add all of them and create corresponding renderer plugins for other frameworks and template languages also has to do with how Gardenjs is received by you out there and whether we will get support if necessary.

 We look forward to your ideas, advice and support.